News & Notes

 Compare Apples to Apples!

 The DOY Board of Directors meets every month to review the financial status of the credit union.
 Income and expenses are carefully studied, and at the end of the quarter, the Board then determines how much of the net income for that quarter will be expensed for dividends and sets the dividend rates accordingly.
 Since this is done at the end of each quarter, dividends are declared for the previous months in that quarter.
-For example, dividends for the second quarter are determined in late June.
-The declared dividend rates will be for the months of April, Mary, and June.
+For example, dividends for the first quarter were determined at the March board meeting.
+The declared dividend rates will be for the months of January, February, and March.
 If you are comparing rates with other financial institutions, be sure that comparisons are for the same months.
 The Board’s philosophy has always been to apply as much net income as possible back to DOY’s members the form of higher savings rates and lower loan rates.
 At the end of the year, if there is sufficient excess income accumulated over the previous three quarters, a bonus is awarded to the savers and posted in the fourth quarter.

 Dormant Account?
 Read This Now!